waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Master Navigator Agent Lesson:** For complex, multi-floor, partitioned navigation puzzles like Mt.
 Moon, use the `master_navigator_agent` to avoid hallucinations.
 - **Leverage Strategic Agents:** When simple automation tools fail, pivot to using high-level strategic agents for advice and execute manually.
 ## B. Tile & Movement Mechanics (Player-Discovered)
-- **`impassable`:** Standard walls, rocks, and other scenery that block movement.
-Interaction requires being adjacent.
-- **`ground` / `elevated_ground`:** Standard walkable tiles.
-- **Passable NPCs:** Some NPCs that appear to block paths can be walked through (Observed: Super Nerd in Rock Tunnel B1F at (4,6)).
+- Passable NPCs: Some NPCs that appear to block paths can be walked through (Observed: Super Nerd in Rock Tunnel B1F at (4,6)).
 Must be tested case-by-case.
-- **Ladder/Warp Re-use:** To use a 1x1 warp tile (like a ladder) immediately after arriving on it, one must first step off the tile and then step back on.
+- Ladder/Warp Re-use: To use a 1x1 warp tile (like a ladder) immediately after arriving on it, one must first step off the tile and then step back on.
-- **Ledge Traversal:** Ledges are one-way only.
+- Ledge Traversal: Ledges are one-way only.
 Jumping down is an irreversible move for that path.

 # VI.
 Tool & Agent Development Ideas